kurth4cker/khat-xlib/README.md

 # khat-xlib

-Simple drawing program with Xlib
+Simple drawing program with Xlib.

+## Compiling

+Run 'make' for compile.
+Only libX11 is required.

-# License
+## License

 This project is licensed under the terms of GPLv3+ license.
-See COPYING for more details.
+See file COPYING for more details.